IQVIA-ML/LightGBM.jl/README.md

 ```
 ## Tests
 Running tests for the package requires the use of the LightGBM example files,
-download and extract the [LightGBM source](https://github.com/microsoft/LightGBM/archive/v2.3.1.zip)
+download and extract the [LightGBM source](https://github.com/microsoft/LightGBM/archive/v3.3.5.zip)
-and set the enviroment variable `LIGHTGBM_EXAMPLES_PATH` to the root of the source installation.
+and set the environment variable `LIGHTGBM_EXAMPLES_PATH` to the root of the source installation.
 Then you can run the tests by simply doing
 ```julia
 Pkg.test("LightGBM")